Coefficient systems on the A_2 Bruhat-Tits building: The Bruhat-Tits building

 Using Lemma \ref{lem: chamber for facet}, we know that there exists a unique chamber $C(v)$ in $\Delta$, containing $v$, of minimal distance from $C$, and that $C(v)\in\mathcal{A}$.
 The proof of Theorem \ref{thm: peak}(1) shows that $C(v)$ is the summit of $\Delta_n$ at $v$, and Lemma \ref{lem: chamber for facet}(1) shows that $C(v)\in\mathcal{A}$.

 This implies that $v\in\mathcal{A}_n$, and since $v\notin\Delta_{n-1}$, it is clear that $v\notin\mathcal{A}_{n-1}$ as required.\end{proof}

 In light of this result, structural statements regarding $\Delta_n$ can be reduced to statements involving a single apartment, which is isometric with the $\widetilde{A}_2$ Coxeter complex.
-In the results below, we will not give details all of proofs that concern combinatorics within the complex, since they are largely intuitively obvious by observation of Figure 3.\\
+The following fact regarding the complex is intuitively obvious from observation of Figure 3, and follows from induction on $n$.